jy14898/advanced-computer-architecture/readme.txt

 python -B -i processor.py

 This will bring up a python prompt.
-From here you can either type:
+From here you can construct a processor:

-cco.step()

-to step a single phase change of the clock.
-Or you can type:

-cco.step_multi()

-to step multiple cycles.
-To inspect the values of registers, type:

-registerFile.registers

-To inspect the values of data memory, type:

-data_memory.memory

-The processor currently runs only one program (programs/add_test.py) by default.
+p = Processor(instructions, data)

+to get instructions and data, you need to import a program.
+Do this like so:

+import programs.fibb

+and then execute

+instructions = programs.fibb.program["instructions"]
+data         = programs.fibb.program["data"]

+Now when you create a processor, it will have the program instructions and memory loaded

+to single step through, type

+p.step()

+or

+p.step_quiet()

+to run the program to end, or for n cycles, call:

+p.run_until_done( optional_number_of_cycles )

+to view component state, you can access like so:

+p.components["register_file"]._state (or _state_next)